plone/buildout.deco/README.rst

 Configurations
 ==============

-In ``buildout.cfg`` you can select one of bellow described configurations:
+In ``buildout.cfg`` you can select one of the configurations described below:

 - ``toolbar-1.0.cfg``